The Ultimate Guide to Bitcoin: What Is Bitcoin?

 Some cryptocurrency blogs, forums on news outlets can also pay you in Bitcoin if you contribute your insights and knowledge and publish it on their website/blog.

-We hope that after reading this article, you know more about Bitcoin and have already thought about the possibility of you being part of the Bitcoin community.
+We hope that after reading The Ultimate Guide to Bitcoin: What Is Bitcoin, you know more about Bitcoin and have already thought about the possibility of you being part of the Bitcoin community.

 If not, maybe next time when someone mentions it, you can become part of the discussion and give your well-informed opinion.